 To reach Kaikoura from Hanmer Springs is about 130km north east.
 The trip will take about two hours and you’ll travel through some incredibly remote locations and even in the high season you can feel like the only person on earth.
 Once you leave the Inland Kaikoura Road and hit the dramatic coastline, you’ll find more astonishing scenery.
 It’s true Kaikoura was rocked by a series of devastating earthquakes in 2016, but they’re mostly up and running again, a testimony to the resilience of the locals.
 However, occassionally roads are closed for repairs so Google ahead to figure out which route to use.

-Assuming SH1 is open and you arrive in Kaikoura from the south, the first thing to do is stop at The Esplanade where visitors can admire how snow capped mountains meet the sea.
+Now that SH1 is open, the first thing to do is stop at The Esplanade where visitors can admire how snow capped mountains meet the sea.
 Or to get a bit of perspective, head up to the water tower where you can enjoy sweeping 360-degree views.

 Kaikoura Museum is home to an amazing collection of artefacts and treasures telling the story of the region’s natural, social and cultural history.
 In spite of being such a small town, (pop.
 2080), this is a very modern facility with the knowledgeable folk who staff the place eager to give visitors an insight into local life, past and present.
 With intriguing exhibits on whaling, surfing and war, as well as Maori and colonial history, if you’re travelling with younger people you’ll find plenty to keep them entertained.
 And because the museum isn’t enormous, you can also easily see most things in a few hours and then back outside again, in the great outdoors, marvelling at all the things you’ve discovered.